HolgerKache/DSXMessageHubStreamsDemo/README.md

 # DSXMessageHubStreamsDemo
 Receive messages from Message Hub using REST

-The demo is implemented as IPython notebook and expored here in different formats.
+The demo is implemented as IPython notebook and exported here in different formats.

 To fiew a fully rendered HTML output of the notebook use: